Daemoonn/RS/README.md

 # RS
-A recommend system based on SpringBoot,Mahout
+A recommend system based on SpringBoot,python

 Files in src/main/python/spiderman are web crawlers, to get summary and pictures for the movies in movieLens.It may cost a few hours for ten thousand movies.It uses a proxy pool